WorkAboutLifeContact

 The Challenge

-This project was complted for an internationa money transfer fintech (think Wise/Remitly/Xe and so on).
-I led product design from research through launch, drawing on my years of experience at Deutsche Bank designing compliance and financial training platform and my current role at Fidelity.
+I led product design from research through launch for an international money transfer fintech, drawing on my years of experience at Deutsche Bank designing compliance and financial training platforms and my current role at Fidelity.
 This was a rare combination of regulatory domain knowledge and modern fintech product design.

 Interactive Prototype